google/gvisor/pkg/sentry/seccheck/README.md

 }
 ```

-As you can see, come fields are in both raw and schemitized points, like `fd`
+As you can see, some fields are in both raw and schematized points, like `fd`
 which is also `arg1` in the raw syscall, but here it has a name and correct
 type.
 It also has fields like `pathname` that are not available in the raw
 syscall event.
 In addition, `fd_path` is an optional field that can take the